ngerritsen/mdiary/README.md

   2020-07-13.md
 ```

 Then run `mdiary` from the root folder.
-It will create a `/dist` following folder next to pages.
-This is your diary website 😀.
+It will create a `/dist` folder next to the `/pages` folder.
+This is your diary website 😀 .